sudo-daemon/libre-DL/README.md

 # 📥 libre-DL
 A minimalist GUI wrapper for youtube-dl.
 Written in python.
 Total size less than 4 KB.
 Contributions welcome.
-You don't need youtube-dl preinstalled in order to use this.

 ![Image](https://raw.githubusercontent.com/sudo-daemon/libre-DL/main/screenshots/macOS/libre-dl-macos.png)

-<h2> Installation: </h2>
+<h2> Dependencies: </h2>
-1. Download the 'libre-DL.py' file for your operating system.
+1. 'tkinter':

-2. Make sure you have the package 'tk' (Tkinter) installed.
-It comes preinstalled with most installations of Python but you can install it like this-(https://tkdocs.com/tutorial/install.html).
+Tkinter comes preinstalled with most installations of Python but you can install it like [this](https://tkdocs.com/tutorial/install.html).

-3. Run 'python3 /Path/To/libre-dl.py'
+2. 'youtube-dl':
+youtube-dl can be downloaded from [here](https://youtube-dl.org)

 <h2> What and Why? </h2>